julieinsan/dsp/03-command_line.md

 What does `ls` do?
 What do `ls -a`, `ls -l`, and `ls -lh` do?
 What combinations of those flags are meaningful?

 > > ls lists information about files in the current directory.  -a stands for all and tells the command not to ignore files that start with a period, i.e. hidden files. -l stands for long listing format.
 I use this to examine the permissions for the files in the directory. -lh does the same as -l but prints sizes in human readable format.
 You can use -la to list all files, including hidden files, in long format.
-Yo
+You can use ls -lah to list all files in long format with human-readable sizes.
+Combining a with h doesn't make sense, unless you're using l.

 ---